-American cellist Carmine Miranda has quickly established an award winning international career and recognition as a soloist, chamber musician and recording artist.
+American cellist Carmine Miranda has established an award-winning international career and recognition as a soloist, chamber musician and a best-selling recording artist.
 Praised by many publications such as Fanfare Magazine for “fast becoming known for his ability to combine virtuosity with intense, well-thought-out interpretations” and by The Strad Magazine for "showing himself to be in full command of both instrument and works", Carmine’s performances and recordings have appeared in some of the finest concert halls, music festivals, radio and TV stations, as well as PBS affiliated stations all over the United States, Europe, Latin America and Asia.

 As a scholar and academic, Carmine joined the music faculty at Belmont University in 2019 where he teaches cello and chamber music.
 He is regularly invited to conduct masterclasses as a professor and lecturer at some of the finest institutions and music festivals around the world.
 In 2016 he wrote a compelling article published in one of the oldest musicological journals in the U.K. (The Musical Times, London, Spring 2016) where he uncovered a code written by Robert Schumann in his Cello Concerto.
 Likewise, Carmine is the president and founder of the independent electronic music label and production company RLU Records, equally skilled as an electronic and dance music composer, producer and DJ under the pseudonym “45trona Ut”.
 Currently Carmine Miranda is a Dogal USA artist and plays on a 2005 Jules Azzi cello made in New York City, on Dogal’s Montagnana strings handmade in Venice, Italy.